 It’s important to note that, as we will see, many of these practices naturally overlap.
 For example, a purposeful system of crop rotations will almost always involve using cover crops.
 Similarly, soil-fertility management and water-quality management almost always go hand in hand.

 Nevertheless, we will discuss each of the practices in order and discuss how to start evaluating whether to use them in an operation.
 And once growers determine which practices could be both useful and valuable, they can begin researching exactly how to adopt them – or talking to family members about whether to adopt them.

+Please read Hannah Lewis’s draft piece on Conservation Financing.
+I think that she hits exactly the right note in terms of audience.

 Crop Rotation